 Using Evidence of Impact and Examples of Professional Learning Journeys

-Knowing and evidencing the impact of your learning on your thinking, professional actions and pupils and/ or colleagues is a critical part of the Professional Update process.
+Knowing and evidencing the impact of your learning on your thinking, professional actions and pupils and/or colleagues is a critical part of the Professional Update process.
+We provide some guidance and examples on gathering and using evidence of impact as party of your Professional Learning journeys.

 Professional Review and Development